 How it was completed?

-The project was started in the mid of 2008 had priori knowledge that only a handful institutions such as IISc, IITs, MIT, PEC are the institutions in the country which are responsible for imparting the education in the field of aerospace/ aeronautical engineering.
+The project was started in the mid of 2012 had prior knowledge that only a handful institutions such as IISc, IITs, MIT, PEC are the institutions in the country which are responsible for imparting the education in the field of aerospace/ aeronautical engineering.
 But it is surprising that nearly more than hundred department/ institutions are actively involved in the teaching of aerospace engineering in the India.
 As the project purely based on a survey, hence the data was collected from the identified institutions through distributing ‘Data Capturing Form’ (specially designed for this purpose having the all fields necessary for developing the online directory) by posts/e-mails/telephones or even fax.
-To collect the data for any study/project is always a challenging job for an investigator/researcher due to the passive/indifferent participation of the respondents, it is quite obvious as the academicians are busy in their academic and research affairs.
-The present product is an outcome of more than thousands mails, more than double of reminders and nearly twenty visits by the PI and Research Associate throughout the country.
+To collect the data for any study/project is always a challenging job for an investigator/researcher due to the passive/indifferent participation of the respondents, it is obvious as the academicians are busy in their academic and research affairs.
+The present product is an outcome of more than thousands of mails, more than double of reminders and nearly twenty visits by the PI and Research Associate throughout the country.

 How to Navigate?